 Welcome to the Special Committee on Youth Courts

-The Special Committee on Youth Courts, chaired by former Chief Judge Judith Kaye and Patricia Rodriguez, a member of the Association’s Executive Committee, was created in June 2010 by NYSBA President Stephen P. Younger to examine what roles the Bar Association can play in strengthening Youth Courts, defining best practices, identifying locations where new Youth Courts can be established, and developing strategies for raising funds to enlarge the initiative.
+The Special Committee on Youth Courts, chaired by former Chief Judge Judith Kaye and former Judge Bernard J. Malone, Jr., was created in June 2010 by NYSBA President Stephen P. Younger to examine what roles the Bar Association can play in strengthening Youth Courts, defining best practices, identifying locations where new Youth Courts can be established, and developing strategies for raising funds to enlarge the initiative.

 Youth Courts have a dual purpose.
 First, they are a vehicle for addressing real-life problems faced by young people (such as truancy, school fighting, graffiti, vandalism and shoplifting), intervening early to avoid more serious encounters that trigger a downward life spiral.
 Second, they offer participating teens, who are trained to serve as jurors, judges, attorneys and court personnel, education in our justice system, too often lacking today.